AdKats/AdKats/README.md

     @deny is used for bad or invalid reports, and will hurt the reporter's AA status.<br/><br/>

     Exceptions and Security Measures:
-    Admins and admin assistants are protected from automatic actions by this system.
     Automatic handling will not be taken if the target of a report is an admin or another AA, a real admin must act on the report.
     Automatic action will also not be taken if the target player has already been acted on in some way in the past 60 seconds.
 </p>